 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

 This guidance deals with claims made within testimonials.
-For the rules on using testimonials in marketing communications, and evidencing they are genuine, please see “Testimonials and Endorsements”.
+For the rules on using testimonials in marketing communications, and evidencing that they are genuine, please see “Testimonials and Endorsements”.

-Testimonials must relate to the product advertised and claims in a testimonial that are likely to be interpreted as factual must not mislead or be likely to mislead the consumer (Rules 3.46 and 3.47).
+Testimonials must relate to the product advertised and claims in a testimonial that are likely to be interpreted as factual must not mislead or be likely to mislead the consumer (rules 3.46 and 3.47).
 The Code applies to claims made in testimonials in the same way that they apply to claims elsewhere in advertising.
 Unless they are clearly subjective, marketers must hold evidence for all claims made in testimonials.
 When making health, or medicinal claims, additional rules will apply.

 Hold evidence for objective claims